 - 5.28 The site also forms part of the setting of the listed buildings that feature further up Seel Street.
 These are taken into account within the Duke Street Conservation Area, which over the years has seen the loss of numerous listed buildings due to severe decay a key reason as to why the area is now listed as 'at risk' by Historic England.
 The proposal maintains the important historic street form along Seel Street by conserving the building line of the existing Georgian terrace.
 By maintaining a strong building line which is flush against the pavement, but meeting the larger scale of developments on Wolstenholme Square, the views along Seel Street and the Georgian mercantile setting of the nearby Conservation Area is maintained.
 This accords with the Buffer Zone aims of the World Heritage Site SPD. - 5.29 The listed terraces on Seel Street are characterised by regularity, strong vertical emphasis and a consistent window rhythm, with twinned doorways.
 As outlined in the Design and Access Statement, the proposed elevations have acknowledged the predominant characteristics of these surroundings.
-The height of the new development is greater at the Seel Street end of the development, where the elevational treatment extends upwards to the edge of the roof terrace to create additional visual interest.
+The vertical piers of the building extend beyond the roof level and, together with glass balustrades, form the edge of the roof terrace garden.
 Further interest is created by the two stepped terraces at each narrow end of the building, which are two storeys below the main roof level.
 These lower elements reduce the overall mass of the building as it is read with adjacent properties and sets the building appropriately within its immediate context.
-The proposal gives the opportunity to provide a complementary addition to this area of the city, creating an engaging design on a popular street, and enhancing the provision Concert & Wolstenholme identity (through the further bars/restaurant/commercial premises) to its immediate context. - 5.30 It is therefore considered that, the proposed new development acknowledges the historical character and precedent of the area, reflecting the defining architectural characteristics of the surrounding late Georgian townscape and contemporary developments of Wolstenholme Square.
+The proposal gives the opportunity to provide a complementary addition to this area of the city, creating an engaging design on a popular street, and enhancing the Concert & Wolstenholme identity (through the provision of further bars/restaurant/commercial premises) to its immediate context. - 5.30 It is therefore considered that, the proposed new development acknowledges the historical character and precedent of the area, reflecting the defining architectural characteristics of the surrounding late Georgian townscape and contemporary developments of Wolstenholme Square.
 The building therefore adopts the rectangularity, vertical emphasis, fenestration rhythm and horizontality.